hanrattyjen/CV/README.md

 ## Jennifer Hanratty

 A sentence about who and what you are.

+I am a person who has finally seen the light.

 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills

 #### What I am

-* Really really motivated to learn all that I can get my hands on
+* Incredibly motivated to learn all that I can get my hands on.
-* Curious about how everything works and what I can do to contribute to it
+* Curious about how everything works and what I can do to contribute to it.
 * Organised & practical - really boring traits but I am one of the most organised people I know.
-3 children + MA === a need to be completely organised all of the time!
+3 children + Makers Academy === a need to be completely organised all of the time!

 #### This Skill